 Tip # 4 – Keeping the Scissors on the Cutting Line

 Keeping the scissors on the line is a visual perception and tracking skill.
-I have found that highlighting the cutting line with yellow or light blue marker can help give an extra visual cue for children to keep the scissors on the line.
+I have found that highlighting the cutting line with a yellow or light blue marker can help give an extra visual cue for children to keep the scissors on the line.

 Some children may also be trying to cut too quickly.
 Using thicker paper, such as stock paper or construction paper can help them control the movements.

-Working on some visual motor skills such catching a ball, connect the dots, lacing cards and other visual motor activities can be very helpful for strengthening that skill as well.
+Working on some visual-motor skills such as catching a ball, connecting the dots, lacing cards and other visual-motor activities can be very helpful for strengthening that skill as well.

 Tip #5 – Practice Cutting With Items Other Than Paper

-Practicing with items such as play dough, clay, or foam boards are a great way to practice scissor skills with items other than just paper.
-Making a collage out of magazines for an art project, or a paper plate cutting craft are great ways to practice cutting skills during a functional task.
+Practicing with items such as play dough, clay, or foam boards is a great way to practice scissor skills with items other than just paper.
+Making a collage out of magazines for an art project, or a paper plate cutting craft is a great way to practice cutting skills during a functional task.

 Also, remember using kitchen scissors for meal prep is a great practical skill and especially helpful for children who may have trouble using a knife or be a little bit safer for younger children who have difficulty using knives.